victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 - Contextual tooltips and guidance
 - Accessibility-first design principles

-## Hour 3: The Complexity Challenge 🧩
+## Day 2: The Complexity Challenge 🧩

 This is where traditional development usually breaks down.
 Feature interactions, edge cases, performance optimization — the stuff that turns simple ideas into complex engineering problems.